 - 1. Remove the 3-jaw chuck from the lathe spindle. - 2.
 Put a 3 Morse taper dead center in the spindle. - 3.
 Remove the tailstock from the lathe. - 4.
 Loosen the two small locking set screws. - 5.
 Place the tailstock back on the ways. - 6.
 Put a 2 Morse taper dead center in the tailstock quill. - 7.
 Move the tailstock toward the spindle until the two centers almost touch. - 8.
 Use the tailstock adjustment set screws to move the upper part of the tailstock casting until the centers are aligned. - 9.
 Place a steel rule between the two centers.
-The length of the rule should be horizontal and the width vertical.
+The length of the rule should be horizontal and roughly perpendicular to the axis of the lathe; the width of the rule should be vertical.
 Bring the centers together to hold the rule in place. - 10.
 Adjust the upper part of the tailstock casting until the steel rule is perpendicular to the axis of the lathe.
 If the near end of the rule angles toward the headstock, move the tailstock back. - 11.
 When the tailstock is in the correct position, tighten the tailstock locking set screws. - 12.
 Check the adjustment.